-If you want to use Trustpilot's Automatic Feedback Service (AFS), you will need to edit your SPF record to allow us to send emails on your behalf.
+If you want to send Trustpilot invitations with your own domain as the sender, create an SPF record or edit your current one to allow us to send emails on your behalf.

-To put it simply, an SPF record is a way of granting Trustpilot permission to send emails on your behalf, so that they appear in your customers' inboxes as though you had sent them, from your domain.
+Simply put, an SPF record is a way of granting Trustpilot permission to send emails on your behalf, so that they appear in your customers' inboxes as if you had sent them, from your domain.

-- The field where you enter the SPF record can be a max. of 255 characters
+- The field where you enter the SPF record can have a maximum of 255 characters.

-Once everything is set up, you will have to wait for it to be received by the rest of the internet (this takes approx. 24 hours).
-There are several free 3rd party tools online to check when your DNS record is updated and ready for use.
+Once everything is set up, you must wait for the rest of the world to receive the changes.
+This takes approximately 24 hours.
+There are several free third-party tools available online you can use to check if your SPF record has been updated and is ready for use.